-Asymmetric design can also be used to achieve informal balance, where objects on either side of the vertical or horizontal axis may not be precisely symmetrical, but the content is organized in a way that an even amount of space being taken up on both sides.
-Below we can see some great examples of asymmetrical web layouts:
+Asymmetric design can also be used to achieve informal balance, where objects on either side of the vertical or horizontal axis may not be precisely symmetrical, but the content is organized in a way that an even amount of space is being taken up on both sides.

 Empty space is an important and often overlooked active design element that can be used to create a visual hierarchy within a web design.
 Empty or negative space can be divided into two categories:

 Macro spaces: this refers to larger segments of negative space, such as that between the logo, the header, the footers, and the margins.

 Micro spaces: this refers to smaller segments of negative space, such as the spacing between text bodies and lines.